sindresorhus/slang-haven/readme.md

 > S: Looks fragile and useless.<br>
 > A: Indeed.
 Frageless.

 ### fo're

 Because "for sure" is too much to type for sure.

+### lgtmbnt

+Looks good to me but needs tests.

+Used on PRs.